20 Best “How Are Ya Now” Responses

 Guideline: Use this response when you want to convey hope and anticipation for the future.
 It’s suitable for fostering positive conversations.

-See also 22 Best Responses to "Eat Your Heart Out"
+See also 20 Best Responses to "Do You Like Raisins?"

 Example 1: